- Part four in our five-part series on Google AdWords PPC success

 - AdRank score

 It’s good to focus on these four because there isn’t too much that can go wrong beyond them.
 Also, they are factors that you can control, and they will draw immediate results.
-In the following section, we will discuss each in turn.
+In the rest of this post, we will discuss each in turn.

 Now might be a good time to note that things don’t happen overnight, and as we know, good things take time.
 To get a real indication of your campaign performance, it’s best to wait a week before making changes.
 If you’re reporting to your stakeholders on a weekly basis, it’s a good chance for you to get a 7-day-view of the campaign—leaving enough time to justify a change to your campaign.